palask/howtogit/cheatsheet.md

 # HowToGit

 This git cheatsheet assumes you have at least some familiarity with git, but want to look up the commands to quickly perform actions on a repository.
+A square bracket within a command means that the brackets as well as the name in it needs to be replaced with the actual value.

 ## Basics